-VAR-3010 Printmaking I (4 Credits) Prerequisite: VAR-1005 or VAR-1006.
+VAR-3010 Printmaking I (4 Credits)

 This course will examine the beginning processes and techniques of printmaking, such as linocut, woodcut, calligraphy, hard-ground line etching, and dry point.
 This course may be repeated for advanced credit in conjunction with the Senior Thesis Exhibition course preparation.
 (Formerly: ART3010)